March 8, 2019

 Blue Book now available

 One of the most widely requested publications from Alberta Agriculture and Forestry, Crop Protection 2019, commonly referred to as the Blue Book, is hot off the presses.
 We’re joined in studio by co-editors Harry Brook and Mark Cutts, both of whom are crop specialists at the Ag-Info Centre.
-You can order a hard copy of Crop Protection 2019 online, or call the publications office at 780-427-0391.
+You can order a hard copy of Crop Protection Guide, or call the publications office at 780-427-0391.

 Agriculture Literacy Month